-\begin{preu}\textbf{ Theorm \ref{Mix}}\\ An immediate consequence of the Proposition \ref{GCD} is that the restriction of the measure with the maximal entropy on its support is mixing.
+\begin{preu}\textbf{ Theorem \ref{Mix}}\\ An immediate consequence of the Proposition \ref{GCD} is that the restriction of the measure of maximal entropy on its support is mixing.
 Note that, if $ x $ is an intransitive word, $ [x] $ is $\sigma$-invariant.
 And then, for all $ n $ and $ y $ in the code of support,

 Thus

 since $\mu([x]) = 0 $.
 Moreover, for all $ n $, $\sigma^{-n}[y]\cap [x] \subset [x ]$ and then